PoornimaYawale/ShoppingWebAppSpring/README.md

            "price":100.0
         }

-Assumption : It is assumed that application has only one product with productId=1 an one user with userId=1
+Assumption : It is assumed that application has only one product with productId=1 and one user with userId=1